azaharakis/flower-shop/README.md

 `npm run start` Will start the flower shop application `npm run test` Will lint, type check and test the application

+## Using Docker

+`docker-compose build` Will build the image `docker-compose start` Will run the tests `docker-compose test` Will run the tests